karmegamp/secret_santa/README.md

 How to start the program
 Sample input files are in the git repository, output.csv file will be generated in current working directory.
-Since the choice for secret santa would be random, so added test cases only for failure cases
+Since the choice for secret santa would be random, so added test cases only for failure cases.
+Used Node version : Node.js v18.16.1

  >>node .\main.mjs .\employee_list.csv.txt .\employee_prev_year_choice.csv.txt